 The Company is exposed to credit risk, liquidity risk and market risk.
-The Company's board of directors has an overall responsibility for the establishment and oversight of the Company's risk management framework.
+The Company's risk management transework.
 The board of directors has established the Risk Management Committee and Asset Liability Committee, which is responsible for developing and monitoring the Company's risk management policies.
 The committee reports regularly to the board of directors on its activities.

-The Company's risk management policies are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls and to monitor risks and adherence to limits. risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities.
+The Company's risk management policies are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls and to monitor risks and adherence to limits, risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities.